Require end-to-end encryption for sensitive Teams meetings

 By default, end-to-end encryption for meetings is not enabled.
 You can enable it by using a Teams admin enhanced encryption policy.

-Once end-to-end encryption is enabled, meeting organizers have the option of choosing end-to-end encryption then they create a meeting.
+Once end-to-end encryption is enabled, meeting organizers have the option of choosing end-to-end encryption then they create a meeting, including channel meetings.
 You can also enforce end-to-end encryption by using a meeting template or a sensitivity label.

 To enable end-to-end encryption for meetings